 What sort of services are you offering?

-EP services vary from 1-on-1 to group-based sessions tailored specially to the individual – all of which are claimable under HICAPS, Workcover and Medicare systems.
-Initially, I will be offering services designed for osteoporosis management, falls prevention and diabetes management, whilst continuing to develop additional programs.
-Small group exercise sessions will be run in weekly blocks based upon your presenting pathology.
+EP services vary from 1-on-1 to group-based sessions tailored specially to the individual – all of which are claimable under HICAPS, Workcover and DVA/Medicare systems.
+Small group exercise sessions will be run in weekly blocks based upon your presenting problem along with small group Pilates sessions.
 Clients are required to have one initial assessment and 1-2 individual consults prior to attending group sessions.
 Group numbers are kept to 4 per class to ensure maximum safety and supervision of exercises.